 (< 1111111011)

 31 March 2022 31 March 2021

-At the beginning of the year - 49.75
+- 49.75

-Settled - (49.75)
+- (49.75)

-At the end of the year -
+-

+-

 39. Financial Risk Management objectives and policies

 The Company's principal financial liabilities, other than derivatives, comprise loans and borrowings and trade and other payables.
 The main purpose of these financial liabilities is to finance the Company's operations and to provide guarantees to support its operations.
 The Company's principal financial assets include loans, trade and other receivables, and cash and cash equivalents that derive directly from its operations.
 The Company also holds FVTPL investments and enters into derivative transactions.